vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

-      invoke() makes sure the filter has no compat input nodes, checks that the *args* passed to the filter are consistent with the argument list registered by the plugin, calls the filter's "create" function, and checks that the filter doesn't return any compat nodes.
+      invoke() makes sure the filter has no compat input nodes, checks that the *args* passed to the filter are consistent with the argument list registered by the plugin that contains the filter, calls the filter's "create" function, and checks that the filter doesn't return any compat nodes.
 If everything goes smoothly, the filter will be ready to generate frames after invoke() returns.

       ???
 Concurrent call with other functions ???